pumukit/PuMuKIT/src/Pumukit/WebTVBundle/Resources/doc/override.md

 ### 3.- Change the footer
-Add your HTML on `src/Pumukit/Teltek/WebTVBundle/Resources/views/Layout/footer.html.twig` and the CSS in the base css file.
+Add your HTML on `src/Pumukit/Teltek/WebTVBundle/Resources/views/Layout/footer.html.twig` and its CSS in the base css file.

 ### 4.- logo_url